0%

 1. Monofocal IOLs

-Monofocal lenses focus on one distanceusually far vision.
-They provide excellent clarity for distance activities like driving, but you’ll likely still need glasses for reading or computer work.
+Monofocal lenses are designed to focus at a single distance usually for far vision.
+They provide excellent clarity for distance activities such as driving, watching TV, or walking outdoors, but you’ll likely still need glasses for reading or computer work.

-• Night vision: Monofocal IOLs tend to offer good night vision with minimal glare or halos.
+Night vision: Monofocal IOLs generally offer good night vision with minimal glare or halos.
 Because they have a single focal point, light scattering is less of an issue compared to multifocal lenses.

-• What to expect: You can usually drive at night safely, but your near vision may still require reading glasses.
+What to expect: You can usually drive at night safely, though your near vision will typically still require reading glasses.

 2. Multifocal IOLs

-Multifocal lenses are designed to give you a range of visionnear, intermediate, and farwithout glasses.
+Multifocal lenses are designed to provide a full range of vision near, intermediate, and far without the need for glasses.

-• Night vision: These lenses split incoming light into different focal points, which can sometimes cause glare, halos, or starbursts around lights at night.
+Night vision: Because these lenses split incoming light into multiple focal points, they can sometimes cause glare, halos, or starbursts around lights at night.

-• What to expect: While you gain freedom from glasses, some patients notice temporary night vision disturbances, which often improve over several months as your brain adapts.
+What to expect: While you gain greater freedom from glasses, some patients may experience temporary night vision disturbances.
+These usually improve over several months as your brain adapts to the new visual input.

 3. Toric IOLs

-Toric lenses correct astigmatism in addition to replacing the lens.
+Toric lenses are designed to correct astigmatism in addition to replacing the natural lens.

-• Night vision: When properly aligned, toric IOLs can improve distance vision and reduce blur caused by astigmatism.
+Night vision: When properly aligned, toric IOLs can enhance distance vision and reduce blur caused by astigmatism.
 Glare and halos are usually minimal.

-• What to expect: Night driving often feels clearer, particularly for patients who had significant astigmatism before surgery.
+What to expect: Night driving often feels clearer, especially for patients who had significant astigmatism before surgery.

 4. Extended Depth of Focus (EDOF) IOLs

-EDOF lenses aim to extend your focus range, providing more intermediate and distance vision with fewer glasses.
+EDOF lenses are designed to extend your range of focus, providing better intermediate and distance vision with reduced reliance on glasses.

-• Night vision: EDOF lenses tend to produce fewer halos than traditional multifocal lenses.
-You may still notice mild glare in very low-light conditions.
+Night vision: These lenses generally produce fewer halos than traditional multifocal IOLs, though mild glare may still occur in very low-light conditions.

-• What to expect: They strike a balance between glasses-free convenience and night vision clarity, making them a popular choice for patients concerned about night driving.
+What to expect: EDOF lenses offer a balance between glasses-free convenience and night vision clarity, making them a popular choice for patients who are concerned about night driving.

 Factors That Can Affect Night Vision After IOL Surgery

-Even after successful lens replacement, several factors can influence how your eyes perform at night:
+Even after a successful lens replacement, several factors can influence how your eyes perform in low-light conditions.
+Night vision can vary from person to person, and understanding the causes can help set realistic expectations.

 Realistic Expectations for Night Vision